Subtitles and Transcript

 1:31 And they said, "The band is applied to the tail, tightly.
 And then another band is applied to the scrotum, tightly.
 Blood flow is slowly retarded; a week later the parts in question fall off.

 1:42 "Great — got it."
-OK, I call the SPCA to confirm this — they confirm it.
-I also call PETA, just for fun, and they don't like it — but they confirm it.
+OK, I call the SPCA to confirm this.
+They confirm it.
+I also call PETA just for fun, and they don't like it, but they confirm it.
 OK, that's basically how you do it.

 1:52 So the next day I go out.
 And I'm given a horse and we go get the lambs and we take them to a pen that we built, and we go about the business of animal husbandry.

-2:43 In the space of about two seconds, Albert had the knife between the cartilage of the tail, right next to the butt of the lamb, and very quickly the tail was gone and in the bucket that I was holding.
-A second later, with a big thumb and a well calloused forefinger, he had the scrotum firmly in his grasp.
+2:42 In the space of about two seconds, Albert had the knife between the cartilage of the tail, right next to the butt of the lamb, and very quickly, the tail was gone and in the bucket that I was holding.
+A second later, with a big thumb and a well-calloused forefinger, he had the scrotum firmly in his grasp.
 And he pulled it toward him, like so, and he took the knife and he put it on the tip.
-Now you think you know what's coming, Michael — you don't, OK?"
+"Now, you think you know what's coming, Michael, You don't, OK?"

-3:27 Can we roll the video?
-No I'm kidding — we don't —
+3:28 Can we roll the video?
+No, I'm kidding, we don't —

 3:52 I said, "Stop.
 This is nuts."
-I mean, you know.
-(Laughter) "This is crazy.
-We can't do this."
+I mean —

 4:00 And Albert's like, "What?"

-4:07 And he said "Well, that's how we do it."
+4:07 He said "Well, that's how we do it."

-4:09 And I said, "Why would you do it this way?"
+4:08 I said, "Why would you do it this way?"
 And before I even let him explain, I said, "I want to do it the right way, with the rubber bands."

 4:15 And he says, "Like the Humane Society?"